mmrs151/daily-prayer-time/readme.txt

 == Changelog ==

-= 2019.11.19 =
+= 2020.04.25 =
-* New Presentation mode, hides prayer time
+* Display Sehri and Iftar time on Digital screen if ramadaan is activated

 == Upgrade Notice ==

-= 2019.11.19 =
+= 2020.04.25 =
-* New Presentation mode, hides prayer time
+* Display Sehri and Iftar time on Digital screen if ramadaan is activated